balena-io/docs/pages/learn/manage/support-access.md

 Once support access has been granted, a support agent will be able to use the UUID of a device to gain access to it.
 Support access is enabled via SSH over cloudlink, so the device must be online and connected to cloudlink.
 Alternatively, it may be possible to access a problematic device from a gateway device operating on the same network.

 __Note:__ It is possible to disable support access functionality by removing the {{ $names.company.lower }} SSH public key from the device.
 However, this will render the device inaccessible remotely for the purposes of support and updates to the host OS.
-For more details see our [security documentation][security].
+For more details see our [security documentation](/learn/welcome/security/#support-access).

 ### Grant support access for a device